Actualizado Reviewed

 17. Persaud D, Luzuriaga K. Absence of HIV-1 after treatment cessation in an infant.
 N Engl J Med.
 2014;370(7):678.
 Available at: http://www.ncbi.nlm.nih.gov/pubmed/24521123.

-21. Koofhethile CK, Moyo S, Kotokwe KP, et al. Undetectable proviral deoxyribonucleic acid in an adolescent perinatally infected with human immunodeficiency virus-1C and on long-term antiretroviral therapy resulted in viral rebound following antiretroviral therapy termination: A case report with implications for clinical care.
+21. Koofhethile CK, Moyo S, Kotokwe KP, et al. Undetectable proviral deoxyribonucleic acid in an adolescent perinatally infected with human immunodeficiency virus-1C and on long-term antiretroviral therapy resulted in viral rebound following antiretroviral therapy termination: a case report with implications for clinical care.
 Medicine (Baltimore).
 2019;98(47):e18014.
-Available at: https://www.ncbi.nlm.nih.gov/pubmed/31764816.
+Available at: https://pubmed.ncbi.nlm.nih.gov/31764816.

 23. Clinicaltrials.gov.
 Very early intensive treatment of HIV-infected infants to achieve HIV remission.
 2019.
 Available at: https://clinicaltrials.gov/ct2/show/NCT02140255.